Hey Peeps – I wanted to follow up about the post I did about Wagyu on FaceBook (see post here)… loved all the comments. Keep ‘em coming.

 You prompted me to do some research today and talk to the butcher where I got the meat…

 What I learned from him was, “Wagyu (which actually means Japanese cow in Japanese) is a breed of beef cattle and there are actually four breeds of wagyu.
-Japanese Black – one of the four breeds makes up 90% of all fattened cattle in Japan.
+Japanese Black is one of the four breeds, and makes up 90% of all fattened cattle in Japan.
 Kobe just refers to a specific area in Japan and Kobe Beef is trademarked and only sold from Japan.”
 But, the Australian Wagyu Association is the largest breed association outside Japan.
-And, the meat I bought is from First Light a farm in New Zealand that states on their web site, “A Japanese family brought the breed to New Zealand in 1994.”
+And, the meat I bought is from First Light, a farm in New Zealand.
+They state on their web site, “A Japanese family brought the breed to New Zealand in 1994.”

-The butcher also said that not all wagyu is created equal and he taste tested a bunch – especially the grass-fed type and then finally settled on First Light cause it was so damn good.
+The butcher also said that not all Wagyu is created equal and he taste tested a bunch – especially the grass-fed type.
+He finally settled on First Light cause it was so damn good.

 I did love the Grade 5 A+++ prime rib from Japan that my buddy Chef Jim Modesitt of Big Jims BBQ made for me on Dads That Cook – and of course I would buy it in a heartbeat.
 But if I’m at my local grocer and I see the First Light grass-fed wagyu, I would grab it.